Remarks on the post of R\"ockner and Zhao about strong solutions of stochastic equations with critical singularities at arXiv:2103.05803v4

-This shows that \eqref{6.12.4} is weaker than assumption (b) in Theorem \ref{theorem 7.19.1}. \end{remark} \begin{remark} It turns out that, generally, condition \eqref{6.12.4} with $d>p_{b}\geq d-1$ does not imply that $b\in L_{p_{b}+ \varepsilon,\loc}$, no matter how small $\varepsilon>0$ is.
+\begin{remark} It turns out that, generally, condition \eqref{6.12.4} with $d>p_{b}\geq d-1$ does not imply that $b\in L_{p_{b}+ \varepsilon,\loc}$, no matter how small $\varepsilon>0$ is.
 Therefore, such situations are way beyond the scope of Theorem \ref{theorem 7.19.1} and, since the case (b) is called critical, we can call our case "supercritical".

 Here is an example.
 Take $r_{n}>0$, $n=1,2,...$, such that the sum of $\rho_{n}:=r_{n}^{d-p_{b}}$ is $1/2$, let $e_{1}$ be the first basis vector, and set $b(x)=|x|^{-1} I_{|x|<1}$, $x_{0}=1$,

 Since $r_{n}\leq 1$ and $d-p_{b}\leq 1$, the supports of $b_{n}$'s are disjoint and for $p>0$